Wild-Siena/google-maps-bundle/docs/map_options_reference.md

 You can set the mapTypeId to four different values.
 ``MapType::ROADMAP``, ``MapType::SATELLITE``, ``MapType::HYBRID``, ``MapType::TERRAIN``
-With this property you can change the display of the map.
+This property lets you change in which style the map is displayed.

 **gestureHandling**: GestureType (optional)